 A suggestion has been put forward that instead of using the average of the percentage change across all four quarters to calculate the relevant annual change figure (described in 2.2 above), that we utilise only the change in the December quarter relative to the same quarter the previous year.
-While not shown in the graph above, the effect of this change would be to raise the input-cost-related adjustment.
+While not shown in the graph above, the effect of this change would be to lower the input-cost-related adjustment.

-Across all indexes the result would be a 6.18 per cent input-cost-related adjustment as opposed to the calculated 5.88 per cent figure shown below.
-This observed lift is not surprising given the December 2023 quarterly change relative to the December 2022 quarter for the LCI is the largest shown in Figure 1.
+Across all indexes the result would be a 5.56 per cent input-cost-related adjustment as opposed to the calculated 6.43 per cent figure shown below.
 We do not support such a move as it: